 RootstockDescription: Our Almonds are grafted on Lovell Peach rootstock.
 Lovell Peach is well adapted to different soil types.

 Pollination Requirements: Almonds are partially self-fertile.
-Planting with Nikita’s Pride™, Bounty™, or Oracle™, or Seaside™ for cross pollination and larger crops.
+Plant with another variety for cross pollination and larger crops.

 Bearing Age: 2-3 years after planting

 Flower Color: Pale pink

 Yield: 20+ lbs.